Regan Smith Smashes 100m Backstroke World Record at U.S. Olympic Trials | Sports-Games

 "I'm so proud of myself," Smith said amid cheers from thousands of fans at Lucas Oil Stadium.
 "Backstroke is hard for me sometimes but to fight back like this and get that back means a lot."

 Katharine Berkoff was second with a time of 57.91.
-Smith, a three-time Olympic medallist who took bronze in the event at the Tokyo Games, still has two more events to contest at the trials and said she would not get too carried away celebrating her world record.
+Smith, a three-time Olympic medallist who took bronze in the event at the Tokyo Games, still has two more events to contest at the trials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)